Shlomo Molla

-Shlomo Molla (שלמה מולה, ሰሎሞን ሞላ; born November 21, 1965) is an Israeli politician who served as a member of the Knesset for Kadima and Hatnuah between 2008 and 2013.
-He became Israel's second MK of Ethiopian origin.
-He later joined the Meretz party.
+Shlomo Molla (שלמה מולה, ሰሎሞን ሞላ; born November 21, 1965) is an Israeli politician who served as Deputy Speaker of the Knesset, becoming the first Ethiopian Jewish immigrant to hold the post, and as a member of the Knesset for Kadima and Hatnuah between 2008 and 2013.
+Molla was also Israel’s second Knesset member of Ethiopian Jewish origin.

 Biography

 Molla was born in a small Jewish village of 40 families in Gondar Province in Ethiopia in 1965 into a family of 9 brothers and 2 sisters.
-Molla attempted to immigrate to Israel in 1984 on foot, after being overlooked by Operation Moses and Operation Joshua.
+In 1984, Molla attempted to make aliyah (immigrate) to Israel on foot from Ethiopia through Sudan, and was imprisoned by Sudanese authorities.

+Israeli Mossad operatives rescued him and his Ethiopian Jewish travel companions from prison and subsequently from a refugee camp in Sudan.
+The Israelis gave them basic supplies to survive the camp, and shortly thereafter extracted Molla's group via the Israeli airlift carrying Ethiopian Jews to Israel.

-He was rescued by Israeli forces in Sudan; during his journey in Sudan, one of the Ethiopian Jews traveling with him was shot and killed by Sudanese forces.
-Upon his arrival in Israel, he was sent to an immigrant absorption center in Safed.
-While suffering from malaria at the time of his arrival, he began learning Hebrew during his stay in the hospital.
+During his journey in Sudan, one of the Ethiopian Jews traveling with him was shot and killed by Sudanese forces.
+Upon his arrival in Israel, Molla was placed in an immigrant absorption center in Safed.
+He suffered from malaria when he first arrived, and during his stay in the hospital, he began learning Hebrew.

 After his national service in the Israel Defense Forces, he studied for a BA in social work at Bar-Ilan University.
-During his studies he served as co-chairman of the Organization of Ethiopian Students.
+During his studies, he served as co-chairman of the Organization of Ethiopian Students.
 He later also gained an LLB from Ono Academic College.